micahwierenga/js-objects/readme.md

 This section from [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#Creating_new_objects#Objects_and_properties)

-[Comment]: # (There are some corner cases that apply to enumeration based on the fact that its an object be we'll get into those next week.)
+[Comment]: # (There are some corner cases that apply to enumeration based on the fact that its an object but we'll get into those next week.)

 ## Comparing Objects (10 min)